Home

 What do your basic needs amount to each month?

 If you want something really bad it has to be within that $200 range.
 Don’t have enough money?
 Then wait till the next month.
-Whatever you didn’t spend of your $200 gets added on to the following month.
-By then you’ll probably realize it was an impulse item.
+Whatever you did not spend of your $200 budget gets added on to the following month.
+By then you may realize it was an impulse item.
+This is one of the simplest ways of living frugally.

 The rest of the money goes into savings.
 Soon you will discover how much you can actually save towards your retirement nest egg.
 Make this a habit and saving money will become second nature.